KevinAdu/kevin-adu-site/source/_posts/What-have-I-been-up-to-since-the-last-blog.md

 {% asset_img me-and-the-brunel-girls.jpg Long time friends from University in an Izakaya in Shinjuku %}

 {% asset_img me-with-gobukai-and-the-girls.jpg  Summer time in a Temple in Kamakura%}

+{% asset_img hobgoblin-farewell.jpg  A farewell with some good friends in a British pub in Tokyo%}

 I hope that gives you a basic idea of what happened to me.
 Right now I am back in the UK again for a couple of months and then I will head back to Japan.
 So for the time being I will write about London for the people back in Japan.
 There's still the typical strange image of what the Japanese think of the UK, so hopefully I can clarify it for some in my blog.
 Thank you for reading once again!